In January, 17 Minutes earned 5 stars for depicting the wake of a high-school shooting. How does this production compare?

 Although the production value of 17 Minutes was a little higher than Faculty Portrait, the cost of admission was double.
 The second show might not be as perfect as the first, but it’s nonetheless a wonderful production, and my partner feels it deserves one more star than I do.

-Andrew Andrews attended Faculty Portrait at IRT Theater in New York on Sunday, March 8, 2020 @ 3:00pm to write this review.
+Andrew Andrews attended Faculty Portrait at IRT Theater in Manhattan on Sunday, March 8, 2020 @ 3:00pm to write this review.